Jiangsu: Road

 Jiangsu's road network is one of the most developed in the country.
-The Beijing–Shanghai Expressway (G2) enters the province from the north and passes through Huai'an, Yangzhou, Taizhou, and Wuxi on the way to Shanghai; travelling from Shanghai westbound, the G2 forks at Wuxi and continues onto Nanjing separately as G42, the Shanghai–Nanjing Expressway, which serves the widely travelled southern corridor of the province.
+The Beijing–Shanghai Expressway (G2) enters the province from the north and passes through Huai'an, Yangzhou, Taizhou, and Wuxi on the way to Shanghai; traveling from Shanghai westbound, the G2 forks at Wuxi and continues onto Nanjing separately as G42, the Shanghai–Nanjing Expressway, which serves the widely traveled southern corridor of the province.
 The Ningchang Expressway links Nanjing with Changzhou.
 The Suzhou area is extensively networked with expressways, going in all directions.
 The Yanhai Expressway links the coastal regions of the province, passing through Nantong, Yancheng, and Lianyungang.

 Historically, the province was divided by the Yangtze River into northern and southern regions.
 The first bridge across the river in Jiangsu, the Nanjing Yangtze River Bridge, was completed in 1968 during the Cultural Revolution.
 The second bridge crossing, Jiangyin Bridge, opened 30 years later at Jiangyin.
 As of October 2014, there were 11 cross-Yangtze bridges in the province, including the five in Nanjing, which also has two cross-river tunnels.
 The Jiangyin Bridge (1385 m), Runyang Bridge (opened in 2005, connecting Yangzhou and Zhenjiang, 1490 m), and Fourth Nanjing Bridge (opened in 2012; 1418 m) all rank among the ten longest suspension bridges in the world.
 The Sutong Bridge, opened in 2008, connecting Nantong and Changshu, has one of the longest cable-stayed bridge spans in the world, at 1088 m.